SystemsGenetics/granny/README.md

 ## Installation and Usage

-Want **GRANNY** to rate your apples?
-Please refer to our [demo](https://github.com/SystemsGenetics/granny/tree/master/demo) page for installation and usage.
+Want **Granny** to rate your apples?
+Please refer to our [demo](https://github.com/SystemsGenetics/Granny/tree/master/demo) page for installation and usage.

 ### Limitations

-This program contains certain constraints that are limitted .
+This program contains certain constraints that are limitted to phenomic research.